Dialectical Behavioral Therapy

 If you feel things more intensely than others, you are not alone.
 People with borderline personality disorder (BPD) or other mental health concerns struggle with an array of symptoms.
 Anxiety, depression, challenges in interpersonal relationships, or patterns of self-harm can make people feel alone in their suffering.

-Relationship issues, reduced stress tolerance, and past trauma can lead to problems in your physical and mental health.
+Relationship issues, reduced distress tolerance, and past trauma can lead to problems in your physical and mental health.
 These complex concerns can numb you as you try to find a solution for healing.
-Working with an experienced therapist who specializes in DBT can help you process your feelings and cope with triggers.
+Working with an experienced therapist who specializes in DBT therapy for emotional regulation and other mental health concerns can help you process your feelings, manage emotional patterns, and cope with triggers using practical DBT skills.

 Frequently Asked Questions

 Managing the powerful emotions of mental health concerns can feel overwhelming.
-The good news is that you don’t have to let intense feelings rule your life.
-The Center For Collaborative Behavioral Health offers fully adherent and comprehensive DBT to help people manage emotions and cope with triggers.
+The good news is that you don’t have to let intense emotions and emotional dysregulation rule your life.
+The Center for Collaborative Behavioral Health offers fully adherent and comprehensive Dialectical Behavioral Therapy to help people manage emotions and cope with triggers.

-Dialectical behavioral therapy (DBT) addresses a wide range of mental health issues.
+Dialectical Behavioral Therapy (DBT) addresses a wide range of mental health issues.
 Although it’s designed for those with BPD, it has proven effective for many other concerns and disorders.
-DBT can help address anger, shame, interpersonal conflict, stress intolerance, and many other problems.
-At its core, DBT is a treatment for addressing emotion dysregulation and it can be extremely helpful and freeing for anyone who feels that they have big emotions and difficulty managing them.
+DBT therapy can help address anger, shame, interpersonal conflict, reduced distress tolerance, and many other problems.
+At its core, DBT therapy is a treatment for addressing emotion dysregulation and it can be extremely helpful and freeing for anyone who feels that they have big emotions and difficulty managing them.

 Some symptoms of BPD are similar to other mental health concerns.
 Everyone will have a different mental health journey and experience unique symptoms.
-If you’re struggling with post-traumatic stress disorder (PTSD), anxiety, depression, suicidal thoughts, or uncontrollable emotions, DBT can help.
+If you’re struggling with post-traumatic stress disorder (PTSD), anxiety, depression, suicidal thoughts, or uncontrollable emotions, DBT therapy can help.
+If you've ever searched for DBT therapy near you, this could be the right approach for your emotional healing.

-Does DBT Focus On Certain Components For Recovery?
+Does DBT Therapy Focus On Certain Components For Recovery?

 Yes.
-Comprehensive DBT offers four primary treatment modalities: individual therapy, skills group, phone coaching, and therapist team consultations.
-DBT aims to strengthen awareness and equip people with the tools to manage intense emotions and build a life worth living, a life that is driven by their values and goals and not by the emotions that often interfere.
+Comprehensive Dialectical Behavioral Therapy offers four primary treatment modalities: individual therapy, skills group, phone coaching, and therapist team consultations.
+DBT therapy aims to strengthen awareness and equip people with the tools to manage intense emotions, improve distress tolerance, enhance emotional regulation skills, and build a life worth living—a life that is driven by their values and goals and not by the emotions or behaviors that often interfere.